 What is a Critical Illness Cover?

 Unlike a mediclaim policy, a critical illness cover pays a lump sum amount to the insured person if he or she is diagnosed with any of the critical illnesses specified under the policy.
-The lump sum benefit can be used to pay hospitalization, treatment, medicines, and recuperation costs.
-Whether the insured member is hospitalized or not, full sum insured will be paid by the insurance company upon diagnosis of a critical illness covered under the plan during the policy term.
-Thus, a critical illness cover is a fixed-benefit plan unlike a mediclaim policy which works on the principle of indemnity.
+The lump sum benefit can be used to pay hospitalisation, treatment, medicines, and recuperation costs.
+Whether the insured member is hospitalised or not, full sum insured will be paid by the insurance company upon diagnosis of a critical illness covered under the plan during the policy term.
+Thus, a critical illness cover is a fixed-benefit plan, unlike a mediclaim policy which works on the principle of indemnity.